Sample Poultry Farming Business Plan Template

 Broiler

-Broiler eats far much more than layers.
-They should be eating virtually all round the clock.
-Not really that they will be busy eating every minute but they should have food around them (always) so they could pick at their convenient time.
+Broiler eats far more than layers.
+They should be eating virtually all around the clock.
+It’s not really that they will be busy eating every minute, but they should have food around them (always) so they can pick it up at a convenience.

-This is the reason why serious farmers light up their pens all night because chicken (either broiler or layers) don’t eat in the dark.
+Serious farmers light up their pens all night because chickens (either broiler or layers) don’t eat in the dark.

 The good news is that these birds can convert almost half of their feeds to meat.
-That is if we feed our broiler 4kg for instance, it could weigh 1.8 kg thereabout.
+For instance, if we feed our broiler 4kg, it could weigh 1.8 kg.

-There are two kinds of feeds our broilers need at different stages of their lives.
+Our broilers need two kinds of feeds at different stages of their lives.

 This is the first type of food (feed) they should be given as it’s very rich in protein and other necessary vitamins.

-Broiler Starter should be given for the first 3 weeks of your broilers.
+Broiler Starter should be given for the first three weeks of your broilers.

-The second type of feed for broiler is called Broiler Finisher.
-This should be given from week 4 till your chickens are sold (hopefully at week 7 or week 8)
+The second type of feed for broilers is called Broiler Finisher.
+This should be given from week four till your chickens are sold (hopefully at week seven or week 8)

 Layers

 The first feed to be given to your layer is called Layer Starter or Chicks Smash.
-Chicks smash will be given your layers from day 1 to 8th week.
+Chicks will be given your layers from day 1 to the 8th week.

 Layer Feed is the feed that prepares and enables your layers to lay eggs properly.
 This is to be given starting from week 18th till your layers are spent (tired) and sold.